Catherine Casiano

 Biography

-As the supervising attorney for the Identification Recovery Program, Medellin oversees a law student-powered outreach effort at Haven for Hope, San Antonio’s largest homeless services provider.
+Before being a staff attorney, Medellin served as the Law School’s Director of Pro Bono Programs, where she oversaw the implementation of the service graduation requirement for J.D. students at St. Mary’s Law and served as the supervising attorney for the Identification Recovery Program, a law student-powered outreach effort at Haven for Hope, San Antonio’s largest homeless services provider.

-Prior to joining St. Mary’s, Medellin was a legal aid attorney and the director of the Legal Aid for Survivors of Sexual Assault (LASSA) Project with Texas RioGrande Legal Aid (TRLA) in Corpus Christi, where she primarily represented survivors of domestic and sexual violence in divorce, custody, and protective order cases, but also represented clients in education cases from elementary school to college and transgender and nonbinary clients in name and gender marker corrections.
-She was also the shelter attorney for The Purple Door, the Coastal Bend’s domestic violence shelter, taking direct referrals regarding clients in shelter or receiving shelter services who needed legal assistance, and represented the shelter and staff to quash subpoenas or find alternatives to protect survivor privacy.
+Prior to joining St. Mary’s, she was a legal aid attorney and the director of the Legal Aid for Survivors of Sexual Assault (LASSA) Project with Texas RioGrande Legal Aid (TRLA) in Corpus Christi, Texas, where she primarily represented survivors of domestic and sexual violence in divorce, custody and protective order cases but also represented clients in education cases from elementary school to college and transgender and nonbinary clients in name and gender marker corrections.
+She was also the shelter attorney for The Purple Door, the Coastal Bend’s domestic violence shelter, taking direct referrals regarding clients in shelter or receiving shelter services who need legal assistance, and she represented the shelter and staff to quash subpoenas or find alternatives to protect survivor privacy.

 Honors and Awards